LOCAL GUIDE

 Attractions and Local Specialties

 • Chuo-ku District.
-Chuo-ku District contains perhaps the 2 most internationally prominent locales in all of Tokyo: Ginza and Tsukiji.
+Chuo-ku District contains perhaps a most internationally prominent locale in all of Tokyo: It's Ginza.

 Events & Activities